scverse/governance/in_progress/roles.md

 ## Steering Council

-The Steering Council (SC) members are core developers who have additional responsibilities to ensure the smooth running of the project.
+The Steering Council (SC) members are core team members who have additional responsibilities to ensure the smooth running of the project.
 SC members are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to `scverse` itself.
 (Funding to community members is theirs to pursue and manage).
 The purpose of the SC is to ensure smooth progress from the big-picture perspective.
 Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.
-When the core developer community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.
+When the core team (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

-Members of the steering council also have the "owner" (**TBD**) role within the [scverse GitHub organization](https://github.com/scverse/) and are ultimately responsible for managing the [scverse](https://github.com/scverse) GitHub account, the [@scverse](https://twitter.com/scanpy_team) twitter account, the [scverse website](https://scverse.org), and other similar scverse-owned resources.
+Members of the steering council also have the "owner" role within the [scverse GitHub organization](https://github.com/scverse/) and are ultimately responsible for managing the [scverse](https://github.com/scverse) GitHub account, the [@scverse](https://twitter.com/scanpy_team) twitter account, the [scverse website](https://scverse.org), and other similar scverse-owned resources.